-Because of possible PCB layout-induced noise in the current sensing loop, the AC current sensing ripple of $\Delta V{SENSE} = \Delta I \cdot R{SENSE}$ also needs to be checked in the design to get good signal-to-noise ratio.
-In general, for a reasonably good PCB layout, a 15mV ΔV{SENSE} voltage is recommended as a conservative design starting point.
+Because of possible PCB noise in the current sensing loop, the AC current sensing ripple of $\Delta V{SENSE} = \Delta I \cdot R{SENSE}$ also needs to be checked in the design to get good signal-to-noise ratio.
+In general, for a reasonable good PCB layout, a 15mV $\Delta V{SENSE}$ voltage is recommended as a conservative number to start with.

 When using the controller in very low dropout conditions, the maximum output current level will be reduced due to the internal compensation required to meet stability criterion for buck regulators operating at greater than 50% duty factor.
 A curve is provided to estimate this reduction in peak output current level depending upon the operating duty factor.